BoldBitcoinWallet/mempool-space-hosts/QUOTES.md

-Beware of anyone claiming to be from Bold Bitcoin Wallet support, the team, or “official” help.
-The project never asks for keys, keyshares, seeds, or access to your wallet—any such request is a scam; slow down and verify every action.
+**Heads up from Bold**: Beware of anyone claiming to be from Bold Bitcoin Wallet support, the team, or “official” help.
+The project never asks for keys, keyshares, wallet data, or any access to your wallet—any such request is a scam; slow down and verify every action.
 "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks." — Satoshi Nakamoto, January 3, 2009 (Genesis block) "I've been working on a new electronic cash system that's fully peer-to-peer, with no trusted third party." — Satoshi Nakamoto, October 31, 2008 (Whitepaper announcement email)
 "The root problem with conventional currency is all the trust that's required to make it work." — Satoshi Nakamoto, February 11, 2009 (P2P Foundation post)